 What are the most popular currency pairs?

 While possible, getting rich by trading forex is rare.
 Practice and skill are required to make money trading forex.
 Successful traders strive to make trades that, on average, return larger profits (winners) than losses (losers) over time.
 Historically speaking, several hedge fund managers have been able to get rich trading forex.
 For example, George Soros made over £1 billion in profit by short selling the Great British Pound in 1992, in what can be described as a large bet.

-For example, if you reside within the European Union (EU), you will be able to open an account with an EU-regulated broker.
-In contrast, if you live in a US state, you will need to open an account with a US-regulated broker.
+For example, if you reside within the European Union, you will be able to open an account with an EU-regulated broker.
+If you live in a U.S. state, you will need to open an account with a U.S.-regulated broker.

 The Best Forex Trading Platforms for Beginners